 Try my easy lemon butter baked tilapia recipe next!
 It’s a 30 minute meal, perfect for a weeknight.

-Fish Tacos with Pineapple-Peach Salsa
+Fish Tacos with Pineapple Salsa

 - 1 ½ cups fresh pineapple, chopped small

-- 1 cup peaches (about 2), chopped small
+- 1 cup fresh peaches, chopped small

 - ¼ cup red onion, finely chopped